|

 one parent is attempting to alienate the child from him or her.
 Which

-gender is most likely to initiate PAS?
+gender is most likely to initiate parental alienation?

 In order for a campaign of alienation to occur, one parent